BaoBao0926/CMU-10714-DL-System-Course-Project/README.md

 You are free to build developer environment by both conda or uv, but you should make sure the environment is running on linux (either x86 Ubuntu systems or Windows WSL).

 If you are a window system user, please make sure your computer has WSL.
-You can refer to the guideline at here: https://www.bilibili.com/video/BV1tW42197za/?spm_id_from=333.1007.top_right_bar_window_default_collection.content.click
+You can refer to the [guideline](https://www.bilibili.com/video/BV1tW42197za/?spm_id_from=333.1007.top_right_bar_window_default_collection.content.click) at bilibili.

 You are free to build the environment by conda or uv